CommunicationLeadership

 How to Get What You Want by Saying What You Mean; Embracing Radical Candor

 The old adage is ingrained in us that if you don’t have anything nice to say then don’t say anything at all.
 While this advice may work for home life, as Kim Scott has seen firsthand, it is a disaster when adopted by managers in the workplace.
 Effective communication is a cornerstone of successful leadership.
-Women in managerial and leadership roles often face unique challenges in navigating these dynamics.
+People in managerial and leadership roles often face unique challenges in navigating these dynamics.

 The author of the book Radical Candor, Kim Scott, earned her stripes as a highly successful manager at Google before moving to Apple, where she developed a class on optimal management.
 Radical Candor draws directly on her experiences at these cutting-edge companies to reveal a new approach to effective management that delivers huge success by inspiring teams to work better together by embracing fierce conversations.